 We also have to be diligent about the time we spend together at night after the kids go to sleep.

-Between the two of us, we have Barry’s full-time job, Humorous Homemaking, Young Living, and also Barry’s Etsy shop.
+Between the two of us, we have Barry’s full-time job and multiple businesses.
 This means we are both still working after we put the kids to bed.
 Because we both enjoy our work, we give each other an hour or two to finish up a few things for the night.
 Our cut-off time for work is 9pm and then we grab a snack and curl up on the couch to watch a TV show.
 Yes…TV.

 This may be controversial…but I’m here to tell you TV is not the devil.